bruna-genz/space-burna/README.md

 # About the Game

-Space Burna is a classic shooting game that happens on the space.
+Space Burna is a classic shooting game that happens in the space.
 The goal is to survive for the longest possible time, while you destroy the enemies and avoid being shot to death.
-Each enemy destroied gives you 10 points.
-Earn enough points to see your name on the score board.
+Each enemy destroyed gives you 10 points.
+Earn enough points to see your name on the scoreboard.

 ## How to play